srschaecher/PAXminer/README.md

 # PAXminer
 PAXminer is a set of scripts that retrieve and parse messages from an F3 unit's Slack communications channels in order to pull key information out of Backblasts and store that information in a database for recordkeeping purposes.
 PAXminer pulls the following infomation from Backblasts and sends it to a shared database in AWS RDS (Amazon Web Services - Relational Database Service).
 Each region using PAXminer gets a dedicated schema for their data.

-This tool started out with me saying "there HAS to be a beter way to do this" as we were collecting our F3 posting stats manually in Excel.
-We are adding new things to the process every day!
-The more regions that get involved, the better and more standardized we can make it!
-All collaboration is welcome!

 - AO
 - Date of the Beatdown
 - Who was the Q